flutter/website/src/content/ui/interactivity/focus.md

   tree through its static functions

 To allow a widget subtree to obtain focus, wrap the `Focus` widget around it.
-This works during the focus traversal process or when a passed `FocusNode` calls `requestFocus`.
+This happens during the focus traversal process or when a passed `FocusNode` calls `requestFocus`.
 Combined with a gesture detector calling `requestFocus`, it can receive focus when tapped or clicked.

 If you don't create a `FocusNode` object for the `Focus` widget to manage, it creates its own.
-To allow focus control from a parent widget, create your own`FocusNode`.
+To allow focus control from another widget, create your own`FocusNode`.
 To control its focus, this object can then call `requestFocus()` on the node.
 To access the functionality of a `FocusNode`, change the attributes of the `Focus` widget itself.